Safe Travel Welcome

 - Enjoy a low-risk experience by using our new online reservation system and waivers

-- Guidance for increased hygiene; cleaning common areas and surfaces; required masks and gloves during launching and landing, installed plexiglas at launch pad and front desk.
+- Guidance for increased hygiene; cleaning common areas and surfaces; required masks when meeting your guide at the dock, during launching and landing, installed plexiglas at launch pad and front desk.

 - Kayaks and gear has been assigned to each guide and will be washed in warm soapy water between tours and allowed to dry the sun.